The Town-Wide Yard Sale is held annually the last Saturday in June (June 28, 2025) from 9:00 am to 2:00 pm, rain or shine.

-Below is a listing of the addresses participating in the Town-Wide Yard Sale: (Link will be active the Thursday before the Yard Sale)
+Below is a listing of the addresses participating in the Town-Wide Yard Sale: "2025 Listing will be linked here"

 Plymouth County Donegal Exchange